PokeNavBot/pokenav-documentation/source/community_setup.md

 #### Setting Your Time Zone

 Make sure you use `$set-timezone` if you are not located in the default timezone (US/Eastern).
-You can find a full list of timezones at [at this gist](https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568).
+You can find a full list of timezones [at this gist](https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568).

 #### Changing Your Moderation Channel